ellaerror/ESP/README.md

 ## Installation

-After installing the prerequsities, download this repository as a zip and unzip it or simply clone it to your home computer.
+After installing the prerequisites, download this repository as a zip and unzip it or simply clone it to your home computer.

 For ease of access in running the program, ensure that [Python 3 is added to your Path variable](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path).

 ## Running the Program

 To run the program, double-click the ESP-2.pyw file.
 If you have set up your computer to open python files with a text editor by default, you may have to right-click the file and click open with > python.
 This should run the program.
-If you have troubles running the program in this manner, you can run the program by running the command `pyw ESP-2.pyw` in the console.
+If you have trouble running the program in this manner, you can run the program by running the command `pyw ESP-2.pyw` in the console.

 The usage of **pyw** versus the normal **py** simply removes the background console from appearing.